Koredotcom/docs/docs/gale/agents/deploy-an-agent.md

     4. Click **Save**.
 The async push endpoint is created.
     <img src="../images/async-push-endpoint.png" alt="Deploy Button" title="Deploy Button" style="border: 1px solid gray; zoom:70%;">

-        !!!
-Note

-            * Turning off the async toggle and clicking Save after entering the callback URL and access token saves and hides the async push endpoint.
-This does not affect the deployed version of the agent or impact the sync and async poll endpoints.
-            * Clicking Cancel after entering the callback URL and access token does not save or hide the async push endpoint.
-This does not affect the deployed version of the agent or impact the sync and async poll endpoints.

 ## Redeploy an Agent for the Changes in the Flow